dexter1918/Task_-Level1_Linux_Module/README.md

 ### Section A
 ⚡ **Creating manual (man) page**
 - *Step 1 :*
-  -Login as a root user by running the command `sudo -i` (If it asks for the administrative password, Enter it).
-  -Subsequently using `cd` command move into to the standrad location in filesystem : `/usr/share/man`, where manual pages are normally stored in nroff(1) format.
+  -Login as a root user by running the command `sudo -i` (If it asks for the administrative password, Enter it) -Subsequently using `cd` command move into to the standrad location in filesystem : `/usr/share/man`, where manual pages are normally stored in nroff(1) format.
   -Then run `ls` command to list all the directories in that location.